olliesharp5/panem-survey/README.md

 # Panem Survey

 Welcome to the Panem national population survey.
-This survey is designed to obtain information about the population of Panem.
-The motivation for users to submit information is that they will have less of a chance to be selected for the Hunger Games.
+This survey is designed to obtain information about the fictional population of Panem as seen in the books and films; The Hunger Games.
+The motivation for users to submit information is that they will have less of a chance to be chosen for the annual Hunger Games.
-In addition to the survey form, this program also contains a section where users can view the statistics based on current submissions.
+In addition to the survey form, this terminal also contains a section where users can view the statistics based on current submissions.

 # Table of Contents
 - [Panem Survey](#panem-survey)